February 22nd, 2021 Is Photographing at a Road-Kill Cafe (or at any bird feeder) “Cheating”?

 Please Remember

 With income from IPTs now at zero, please, if you enjoy and learn from the blog, remember to use one of my two affiliate programs when purchasing new gear.
 Doing so just might make it possible for me to avoid having to try to get a job as a Walmart greeter and will not cost you a single penny more.
 And if you use Bedfords and remember to enter the BIRDSASART code at checkout, you will save 3% on every order and enjoy free second-day air shipping.
 In these crazy times — I am out at least forty to sixty thousand dollars so far due to COVID 19 (with lots more to come) — remembering to use my B&H link or to shop at Bedfords will help me out a ton and be greatly appreciated.
-Overseas folks who cannot order from the US because of import fees, duties, and taxes can always help out by clicking here if they see fit.
+Overseas folks who cannot order from the US because of import fees, duties, and taxes, are invited to help out by clicking here to leave a blog thank you gift if they see fit.

 Canon R5/R6 AF e-Guide Info

-Feedback has been overwhelmingly positive so far.
-Three folks wrote stating that they had a better way of setting up AF on their R5s.
-When I wrote back explaining why they were in error, two of them back-tracked.
-One stubborn guy is still doing it his way — less efficiently.
-Be sure to scroll down to read about my plans for a Canon R5/R6 User’s e-Guide.
-Understand that the info in the BAA Canon R5/R6 Autofocus e-Guide is so important that I opted to publish the AF guide immediately as the R5/R6 User’s Guide will take at least another month to finish.
+Feedback on the guide continues to be overwhelmingly positive.
+Please scroll down to read about the BAA Canon EOS R5/R6 User’s e-Guide.
+Note that the info in the BAA Canon R5/R6 Autofocus e-Guide is so important that I opted to publish the AF guide immediately as the R5/R6 User’s Guide will still take about another week or two to complete.

 BAA Canon R5/R6 Autofocus e-Guide

-Twenty-one pages.
-3,452 words.
-28-DPP4 screen captures showing the R5’s vaunted AF system in action.
+Forty-one pages.
+6250 words.
+50-DPP4 screen captures showing the R5’s vaunted AF system in action.
 Note: the AF system of the R5 is identical to the AF system of the R6.

 You will learn:

-1- The two most useful AF Methods for general bird photography and for birds in flight.
+1- The two most useful AF Methods for general bird photography and for birds in flight and the AF method that works best for me for birds in flight.

 2- How to set up your R5/R6 AF Menus.